Got 45 seconds? Take our BREED MATCH QUIZ!

 2. No Proof of Registration

 Every legitimate Maine Coon breeder provides documentation from an official registry such as TICA (The International Cat Association) or CFA (The Cat Fanciers’ Association).
 Ask to see the registration number or the cattery prefix.
 Avoid anyone who refuses or claims they will “send papers later.”
 That is one of the oldest scam tactics in the book.
+See Best Maine Coon Breeders in the USA for more details.

 3. Stock Photos and Stolen Images